-But it turns out that because they had my phone number, they called me and duped me into believing that it was Microsoft, and that my computer had major issues and was about to crash.
+As it turns out, because they had my phone number, they called me back and duped me into believing that it was Microsoft.
+I believed that my computer had major issues and was about to crash.
 They asked me to allow them to fix the problem by allowing them access.
 I had no clue this was the same ad…yet!

 Thinking they were legitimate I allowed them access.
 Suddenly they were into my computer files actually turning things off.
 I immediately stopped them by shutting the remote program down, and hanging up the phone.

 But, it was too late, they had turned off some access of my computer.
 They then called back saying that I needed to buy their monthly program, and they were shutting down files because I was refusing to purchase it?
 It was then that a horrible helpless feeling came over me.
 This was that ad I clicked on offering to speed up my computer!

 Do Not Give Your Phone Number

 Since I had given my phone number, they could now continue to call me and continue to harass me and kept calling back.
 It was awful.
 I began to panic.

 I kept wondering if they had a way now to access all my personal information from my computer.
 Not knowing what to do, I decided to call Microsoft and see if they could help me.
 I was determined to report these creeps if nothing else.